slitvinov/gitlog/attention/README.md

 dist_i = sqrt( max(s) - s_i )
 ```

 so the best key sits at `0` and the rest scatter out to the right.
+Now

-Now put a Gaussian at each site, width `w = |q|`.
-A sample landed at 0.
-Which site
+put a Gaussian at each site, width `w = |q|`.
+Assume a sample landed at
-produced it?
+0. Which site produced it?
 Read each Gaussian at the sample:

 ```
 L_i ! exp( -dist_i² / w² )      P_i = L_i / Σ_j L_j